K97i/LearningMusicTogether/MusicTheory.md

 *(image used and modified from: https://www.musikalessons.com/blog/2016/08/piano-keys-chart/)*

 And.. thats pretty much all you need to know about notes really.
-You only need to know that there is a difference from one note to another.
+Other than that, you only need to know that there is a difference from one note to another.